mmaul/pkgtool/README.md

 contained at the top of the package README.md.
 In fact you can see the package metadata for PkgTool simply by looking at the top of this file.

+##Litterbox Package Index
+The Litterbox Package Index is located at https://github.com/mmaul/litterbox

 scoop - Package Manager
 =====
-Scoop is the user interface to to distributed package management aspect ofPkgTool.
+Scoop is the user interface to to distributed package management aspect of PkgTool.
 Scoop allows you to view the contents of the litterbox package index, get and install packages from remote git repositories.

 ### Scoop commands are presented below: